Find out about the Conflict Transformation Group

 It is best to be proactive with potentially divisive or hurtful issues rather than wait until that division or hurt is actually present.
 If you are concerned about a potential reaction to raising an issue, change, or any matter, then a conversation with the CTG may well be helpful in gaining support to move forward in the most positive way.

-- Get assigned a CTG Facilitator (facilitated mediation) This could be a one-off session or a series of conversations.
+• A CTG Facilitator being assigned to you to for facilitated mediation - This could be a one-off session or a series of conversations.